frameworklabs/proto_activities/README.md

   } pa_co_end;
 } pa_activity_end;
 ```
+This will blink an LED with a period of 2 ticks red and 1 tick black for a total of 10 ticks.

 For a description of the statements, currently refer to the [Blech documentation](https://www.blech-lang.org/docs/user-manual/statements).

 ## Related projects